A ride down memory lane: Bike Camp revisited

 Those six visits to country Victoria were some of the best times I had as a student.
 The riding, the feeling of freedom, the chance to unwind after a year of school, the socialising and hanging out with mates — it was the perfect week for an active kid who loved riding his bike, camping, and just spending time in the great outdoors.

 My best mate Nick went on a bunch of those Bike Camps, too, and together we shared many quality hours in the saddle and around the dinner table.
 He, too, looks back on Bike Camp with great fondness.
-Now an B-grade racer, he credits Bike Camp with kindling his love in the sport — “I don’t think I would have been a cyclist if it wasn’t for bike camp”, he told me recently.
+Now a B-grade racer, he credits Bike Camp with kindling his love in the sport — “I don’t think I would have been a cyclist if it wasn’t for Bike Camp”, he told me recently.

 Many years later and Nick and I have done a couple of amazing bikepacking adventures together – a four-day trip through the Otways and a three-day ride through the Strzelecki Ranges.
 When we started discussing our next adventure it wasn’t long before we settled on the idea of heading back to north-east Victoria to ride the Bike Camp route more than a decade since our last visit.